-Food fraud with ground and instant coffee along with teas may contain

-- twigs, paper, malt, chicory, starch and various grains, roasted corn, ground roasted barley, and even roasted ground parchment, cereals, caramel, starch, malt, and figs. - Gluten intolerant individuals can get symptoms - Suggestion: To avoid the adulterated beans, buy whole beans and grind them at home.
+- Ground and instant coffee along with teas may contain twigs, paper, malt, chicory, starch and various grains, roasted corn, ground roasted barley, and even roasted ground parchment, cereals, caramel, starch, malt, and figs. - If you're gluten intolerant, you may have just unwittingly downed a cup of gluten. - If you want to avoid the adulterated beans, buy whole beans and grind them at home.